 Many of the world’s largest companies have been through multiple down-cycles.
 But they kept on going and kept on reinventing themselves to make greater fortunes.
 Downturns are what made these companies stronger with new inventions, new strategies, and new ways of doing things.

-When running a business, start thinking about creating a multi-generational business for your children to run.
-The longer-term you think, the better your business should turn out.
+When running an online business, start thinking about creating a multi-generational online business for your children to run.
+The longer-term you think, the better your online business should turn out.

 Start your own website.
 Every business needs their own website.
 Here’s a step-by-step tutorial showing you how.
 Not a day goes by where I’m not thankful for starting Financial Samurai in 2009.
 I ever would have imagined being able to engineer my layoff from a well-paying job in 2012 to just write and be absolutely free.
 You just never know what might happen if you try.
 Back when I started, I had to hire someone for $1,500 to launch FS.
 Now you can launch in under 30 minutes for less than $50.